13 Visualising data with ggplot2

 package.
 Up to this point it may be noted that we have provided data

-as argument to function ggplot
+and aesthetics as argument to function ggplot and for geometry we

-and added it to above components
+have used another function geom_* and added it to above components

-sign.
+using a plus + sign.
 In the above code(s) it may also be noted that

 may draw the same plot in Figure 13.4 using the following